From 2001 to 2007, potential customers would pretty much make a decision on the spot, or fairly close to it, for the most part.

 And don’t forget that there is what I call “the Homestars effect” which has greatly contributed to further commoditize the market.

-The upshot of it all is that potential customers now take a very long time to make their decision.
+The upshot of it all is that potential customers now take longer to make their decision.
 They no longer thank me for simply showing up to give them a quotation, as they now have 9 or 10 other estimates from contractors who are hungry to get the job.

 So prices crashing is a good thing, right?